 Specifically, funding will support TNC’s work to improve the health of rivers and freshwater ecosystems and foster resilient communities in the United States, Canada and Europe.
 It will also support the critical advancement of science and tools needed to achieve conservation impact at global scales.

 Priority areas include:

-Globally, support from EMF is helping protect and restore rivers and freshwater ecosystems and bend the curve on biodiversity loss by enabling TNC to create and share the science, tools and technical support needed for priority geographies and key stakeholders like water utilities, NGOs and government agencies.
+Globally, support from the Enterprise Mobility Foundation is helping protect and restore rivers and freshwater ecosystems and bend the curve on biodiversity loss by enabling TNC to create and share the science, tools and technical support needed for priority geographies and key stakeholders like water utilities, NGOs and government agencies.

-Support from EMF has already helped TNC and partners achieve conservation outcomes at this estimated scale*:
+Support from the Enterprise Mobility Foundation has already helped TNC and partners achieve conservation outcomes at this estimated scale*:

 *Source: The Nature Conservancy